screwdriver-cd/store-cli/README.md

 # store-cli

-CLI for communicating with the Screwdriver store.
+CLI for communicating with the Screwdriver store.!

 ```
 $ go run store-cli.go